Where to buy a car without haggling

 - To avoid haggling, find ways to buy a car that skip the traditional dealership model, such as purchasing the car online through Carvana or eBay.

-- To possibly save a bit of money, try joining a credit union, AAA or clubs like Costco, which offer discounts on cars.
+- Try joining a credit union, AAA or clubs like Costco.
+These offer discounts on cars, which could help you save money.

 - You can also find a car broker who will do the negotiations and search for you.

-Buying a car can be a daunting process — particularly if you don’t want to try to bargain for a better price or extra amenities.
-A 2024 study found that around one-third of Americans felt they experienced dishonest sales practices at the dealership, and 76 percent don’t trust dealerships to be honest about pricing.
+Buying a car can be a daunting process, particularly if you don’t want to try and bargain for a better price or extra amenities.
+A 2024 study conducted by KPA found that around a third of Americans felt they experienced dishonest sales practices at the dealership, and 76 percent don’t trust dealerships to be honest about pricing.

-Instead of confronting that mistrust and putting together a negotiating strategy, you can enjoy the ease of no-hassle car buying.
+Instead of confronting that mistrust and putting together a negotiating strategy, you can take a more hassle-free approach to car buying with dealerships that don’t force you to haggle.

 5 roads to no-hassle car buying

-You have plenty of choices for buying a new car without haggling.
-Remember that if you have done your research and feel you are being offered a fair deal, you can simply skip haggling and accept the dealer’s offered price.
+You have plenty of choices when buying a new car without haggling.
+Working with an online dealership and joining a club or credit union with discounts are two common options.
+And if you have done your research and feel you are being offered a fair deal, you can simply skip haggling and accept the offered price at a traditional dealership.

 1. Buy it online